Substance Abuse Counseling (DAAC)

 - Cultural competence and community resources

-This Associate degree is transferable to most senior colleges and is articulated with UTPB leading to a Bachelor degree in psychology, sociology, social work, and criminal justice.
+This Associate degree is transferable to most senior colleges and is articulated with UTPB, leading to bachelor’s degrees in psychology, sociology, social work, and criminal justice.

 Career Opportunities

-Graduates with an associate’s degree in substance abuse counseling are prepared for a variety of roles in human services and addiction support fields, such as:
+Graduates are prepared for a variety of roles in human services and addiction support fields, such as:

 - Substance abuse counselor (entry level)